MattSegal/devblog/content/simple-offline-tasks-django-q.md

 Date: 2020-04-2 12:00
 Category: Django

 What do you do if you have a Django view runs too slow?
-Your user send you a request and it takes ages before they receive a response.
+Your user sends you a request and it takes ages before they receive a response.
 Slow views are a bad user experience - people don't like waiting, and if the view takes too long to return (30-60s), they might even receive a "408 Request Timeout" error.

 Sometimes you can fine tune your code and improve the performance enough to fix the slow runtime, but sometimes there's nothing you can do to make it faster.
 What do you do when your code looks like this?